 Sarjeant Gallery Te Whare o Rehua

 Warren and Mahoney won the international design competition for extensions to the Sarjeant Gallery in Whanganui.
-The existing Sarjeant Gallery, with its symmetrical cruciform plan in its classical language, sits atop the hill in the centre of Whanganui.
-Its north/south axis dominates the building form but is blocked to the north by a blank window and solid mass of trees beyond.
-The old entrance is located on the south and faces the city, whereas the east/west axis plan is closed.
+The existing Gallery, with its symmetrical cruciform plan, built in a classical language, sits atop the hill in the centre of Whanganui.

 The new gallery wing is a three-level extension sited to the north of the existing building.
 A double height, fully glazed entry foyer both separates and connects the old and new pieces of the art gallery, extending into the landscape toward the Wanganui River and distant Mt Ruapehu.
 A simple, legible floor plan reinforces the architectonic structure of the historic building.
 This design intent expands and enhances the existing Sarjeant Gallery in a respectful manner.
 A bridge suspended within the entry foyer connects the new exhibition areas to the existing galleries.
 The bridge signifies a crossing point between two buildings of distinct architectural styles, representing a point of departure on a journey into the world of art.